AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/ExpressTestApp/README.md

 ### Acquiring tokens

-Simply add the `isAuthenticated` middleware before the controller that makes a call to web API you would like to access.
-The access token will be available as a session variable:
+Simply add the `isAuthenticated` middleware before the controller that makes a call to the web API that you would like to access.
+The access token will be available as a *session variable*:

 ```javascript
 // secure routes that call protected resources